arthur-jacquin/edit/philosophy.md

 the information.
 The learning curve is therefore pretty gentle, unless you want to dig into it faster than needed.

 Today edit is considered mostly feature stable.
-Here is what might be added in the future:
+The following features are not excluded in the future:

-* execute a shell command ? piping the selections to it ?
+* executing a command, with the possibilities of piping selections to it and sending it in the background
-* store optimal cursor column ?
-* scrolloff ?
-* display line numbers ??
+* display line numbers
-* tab-completion ??
+* tab-completion

 ## User experience design choices